Skip to main content

 MC Hosts Annual MAC Conference to Explore Cutting-Edge Education Concepts, Build State’s Future

-The role of postsecondary education institutions in paving the way to a more promising future for Mississippi is the theme of a statewide conference hosted by Mississippi College Monday-Tuesday, July 8-9, at the Jackson Convention Center.
+The role of postsecondary education institutions in paving the way to a more promising future for Mississippi was the theme of a statewide conference hosted by Mississippi College July 8-9, at the Jackson Convention Center.

-“Building Mississippi’s Future,” the 2024 Mississippi Association of Colleges and Universities (MAC) annual conference, will attract administrators, educators, executives, and students from more than 30 degree-granting institutions in the Magnolia State seeking to learn how to positively influence succeeding generations.
+“Building Mississippi’s Future,” the 2024 Mississippi Association of Colleges and Universities (MAC) annual conference, attracted administrators, educators, executives, and students from more than 30 degree-granting institutions in the Magnolia State seeking to learn how to positively influence succeeding generations.

-According to Jason Dean, executive director of the Mississippi Alliance for Independent Colleges and Universities (MAICU), the dynamic conference will cover some of today’s hot-button topics, from artificial intelligence to workforce training and participation.
+According to Jason Dean, executive director of the Mississippi Alliance for Independent Colleges and Universities (MAICU), the dynamic conference covered some of today’s hot-button topics, from artificial intelligence to workforce training and participation.

 “There’s a burgeoning effort to more tightly couple with state-level issues that are mutually beneficial to the entire postsecondary education system,” Dean said.
 “Every school has a role to play in workforce training and workforce development.